mlcommons/algorithmic-efficiency/baselines/logging_example/README.md

 ```

 ### 7. (Optional) Add arbitrary key/values to your measurement data
 You can also specify arbitrary extra metadata to be saved alongside the output CSVs measurements and JSON metadata.
 This is useful when doing multiple needing a way to tell data apart.
-To do this use the option `--record_extra_metadata="key=value"`.
+To do this use the option `--extra_metadata="key=value"`.
 You can specify this option multiple times.
 Choose a unique key that is not likely to overlap with other CSV/JSON data attributes.

 ### 8. (Optional) Change the frequency of model evaluation